 Awakening the desire to dance is an educational programme/study leave recognized under the Educational Leave Act in Hessia and Northrhinewestphalia and suitable for educators, social workers, choreographers, artistis, art teachers, PE teachers and everybody who enjoys working with movement and who would like to expand their knowledge and methodology.
 At the end you will receive a certificate.

-Coretime of the workshop is Monday to Thursday (1st of May – 4th of May 2023)
+Coretime of the workshop is Monday to Thursday (from 29th April until 2nd May 2024)

 During this time we work with movement in the studio and at the beach.
 Participants of the educational leave programme also participate in the coretime and will